bpburns/bpburns.github.io/content/pages/tools.rst

 This page lists tools, software and otherwise, that I find useful in my work and hobbies.
-Prices shown for software are current at the time of writing and taken from the respective distributors' websites.
+Prices shown for software are current at the time of writing and are taken from the respective distributors' websites.
 Some tools have discounted upgrade pricing and/or higher or lower pricing for different product versions and feature sets.